Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Stomach cancer often takes many years to develop.
 Sometimes, though, stomach cancer can grow and spread very quickly.
-Doctors have a hard time predicting which stomach cancers will grow slowly and which will grow quickly.
-The good news is that doctors can detect stomach cancer earlier than ever before.
+Healthcare providers have a hard time predicting which stomach cancers will grow slowly and which will grow quickly.
+The good news is that healthcare providers can spot stomach cancer earlier than ever before.
 That means there's more hope of beating the cancer.

-Your health care team needs to know as much as they can about you and your cancer in order to recommend the best treatment for you.
-The biopsy that showed you have cancer gives your doctor other facts.
-For instance, it can help your doctor predict how fast the cancer may grow, which is called the grade.
-It's likely you'll need other tests to learn how far the cancer has progressed, which is called the stage.
+The biopsy that showed you have cancer gives your healthcare provider other facts.
+For instance, it can help him or her predict how fast the cancer may grow.
+This is called the grade.
+It's likely you'll need other tests to learn how far the cancer has progressed.
+This is called the stage.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR